 You have the right to withdraw any consent you granted the RKI in the app at any time with effect for the future.
-Please note that this will not affect the lawfulness of the processing before the withdrawal.
+Please note, however, that any processing of your data that has already been carried out cannot be reversed.
+In particular, once your random IDs have been transmitted, the RKI has no way of deleting these from other users' smartphones.

 a.
-Consent to Exposure Logging
+Consent to "exposure logging"

-To withdraw your consent, you can disable the exposure notification feature or delete the app.
-If you would like to use the exposure notification feature again, you can re-enable the feature or reinstall the app.
+You can withdraw your consent to the app's exposure logging feature at any time by disabling the feature in the app's settings or by deleting the app.
+If you would like to use the exposure logging feature again, you can re-enable the feature or reinstall the app.

 b.
-Consent to test registration
+Consent to "retrieving a test result"

-To withdraw your consent, you can delete the test registration in the app.
+You can withdraw your consent to the test result retrieval feature by displaying the test in the app and then deleting it.
 The token for retrieving the test result will consequently be deleted from the app memory, so that the token can no longer be assigned on the server system.
-It will not be possible to register the same test again.
-If you wish to register a new test, you will be asked to grant your consent again.
+It is not possible to assign the same test to your app again or to scan the same QR code again.
+If you have been tested again and wish to retrieve the test result, you will be asked for your consent again.
+If the test result is already available in the app, then you can no longer withdraw your consent.

 c.
-Consent to warning feature
+Consent to "warning others"